 It took me a long time, but I finally did it.
-I made my own pasta.
+I made my own pasta – fresh linguine at that.

 When perusing for a fresh pasta recipe, I found a lot that required special ingredients.
 I don’t like that.
 I always try to make my recipes with easy to find ingredients or explain where people can get the ingredients I use.
 Tipo 00 flour is not something most people have, so why use it if you want people to make your recipes?
 And now, without further ado, “Fresh Pasta – Or: How I Learned to Stop Worrying and Love All-Purpose Flour.”

 - 1 lb all-purpose flour (Weigh this out using a scale.
 Cheap ones can be bought at wal-mart or target)